paritytech/polkadot-sdk/polkadot/node/subsystem-bench/README.md

 ```
 Options:
+      --network <NETWORK>
-      --network <NETWORK>                    The type of network to be emulated [default: ideal] [possible values:
-                                             ideal, healthy, degraded]
+          The type of network to be emulated [default: ideal] [possible values: ideal, healthy, degraded]
+      --n-cores <N_CORES>
-      --n-cores <N_CORES>                    Number of cores to fetch availability for [default: 100]
+          Number of cores to fetch availability for [default: 100]
+      --n-validators <N_VALIDATORS>
-      --n-validators <N_VALIDATORS>          Number of validators to fetch chunks from [default: 500]
+          Number of validators to fetch chunks from [default: 500]
+      --min-pov-size <MIN_POV_SIZE>
-      --min-pov-size <MIN_POV_SIZE>          The minimum pov size in KiB [default: 5120]
+          The minimum pov size in KiB [default: 5120]
+      --max-pov-size <MAX_POV_SIZE>
-      --max-pov-size <MAX_POV_SIZE>          The maximum pov size bytes [default: 5120]
+          The maximum pov size bytes [default: 5120]
-  -n, --num-blocks <NUM_BLOCKS>              The number of blocks the test is going to run [default: 1]
+  -n, --num-blocks <NUM_BLOCKS>
+          The number of blocks the test is going to run [default: 1]
-  -p, --peer-bandwidth <PEER_BANDWIDTH>      The bandwidth of simulated remote peers in KiB
+  -p, --peer-bandwidth <PEER_BANDWIDTH>
+          The bandwidth of emulated remote peers in KiB
-  -b, --bandwidth <BANDWIDTH>                The bandwidth of our simulated node in KiB
+  -b, --bandwidth <BANDWIDTH>
+          The bandwidth of our node in KiB
+      --connectivity <CONNECTIVITY>
-      --peer-error <PEER_ERROR>              Simulated conection error ratio [0-100]
+          Emulated peer connection ratio [0-100]
-      --peer-min-latency <PEER_MIN_LATENCY>  Minimum remote peer latency in milliseconds [0-5000]
+      --peer-mean-latency <PEER_MEAN_LATENCY>
-      --peer-max-latency <PEER_MAX_LATENCY>  Maximum remote peer latency in milliseconds [0-5000]
+          Mean remote peer latency in milliseconds [0-5000]
+      --peer-latency-std-dev <PEER_LATENCY_STD_DEV>
+          Remote peer latency standard deviation
-  -h, --help                                 Print help
+  -h, --help
-  -V, --version                              Print version
+          Print help
 ```

 These apply to all test objectives, except `test-sequence` which relies on the values being specified in a file.